 Lastly, more and more models are coming with various extra features that we think are quite interesting.
 A timer is pretty much a must nowadays, but you can also look for a warning light that indicates if you are applying too much pressure, for a position detector (making sure you haven’t missed any areas), and for Bluetooth for the more connected of you.

-Obviously, the price is the main difference between the two types of toothbrush.
-You just have to choose the shape of your brush itself, depending on the type of device you will use.
+The main difference between the two types of toothbrushes is the price.
+All you have to do is choose the shape of your brush, depending on the type of appliance you use.

 As a conclusion, the most important thing for good dental hygiene is the brushing technique as well as an appropriate action time (2 minutes, 2 to 3 times a day).
 For this, the electric toothbrush is easier because it generates movements and vibrations that help to remove all dental plaque.
 But if you have good movements – rotating and not too wide – and a brush with soft enough bristles, the manual toothbrush can do the job just as well.